navikt/syfosmsyfoservice/README.md

-# SYFO Sykmelding Apprec
+# SYFO Sykmelding SYFO MQ
-This project contains reads mq for SM2013
+This project contains application that reads mq messages for syfoservice in skygge-prod

 # Technologies used